g8os/home/docs/tutorials/Boot_VM_using_Orchestrator.md

-# Boot a Virtual Machine using the Zero-OS REST API
+# Boot a Virtual Machine using the Zero-OS Orchestrator

-Setting up a resource pool takes three steps:
+First you will need to setup a Zero-OS cluster, which takes three steps:

 - [Setup the AYS Server](#setup-ays)
 - [Deploy the Zero-OS nodes to packet.net](#deploy-nodes)
 - [Create Storage Cluster](#storagecluster)

+Once done, you can actually deploy the virtual machine using the Zero-Tier Orchestrator:

 - [Deploy VMs](#deployvms)